2020–21 Accra Hearts of Oak S.C. season

 The 2021–21 season of Ghanaian club Accra Hearts of Oak S.C.
 The season covered the period from 20 November 2020 to 8 August 2021.

 Season overview

-Hearts of Oak won the domestic double, the league and the FA Cup.
-They won the league after 12 years wait and a 21 years wait of winning FA Cup.
+The Hearts of Oak won the domestic double, the league and the FA Cup.
+They won the league after 12 years wait and a 21 years wait of winning an FA Cup.
 This title was Hearts’ 21st league title in their history putting them only two behind rivals Asante Kotoko's tally of 23.
 It was their first league triumph for over a decade, with their last success coming in 2009.